Coral-Imaging/pi_config/README.md

 ## Cumulative Error Work-Around

 One or two of the Pi's (particularly CSLICS04) seem to have an issue with running for more than 4 hours.
 The work-around is to reboot the pi every hour on the hour using crontab.
-Edit the crontab file by typing `crontab -e`, and then enter the following line `0 * * * * /sbin/shutdown -r now`, which dictates every hour, call the shutdown function and restart.
+Edit the crontab file by typing `sudo crontab -e`, and then enter the following line `0 * * * * /sbin/shutdown -r now`, which dictates every hour, call the shutdown function and restart.